 Update April 14, 2020: Due to the COVID-19 outbreak, the wide range of health care services offered at all 18 of Denver Health's School-based Health Centers are still available using telehealth.
-The phone and video consultations are available to any new or existing patients, regardless of insurance or ability to pay, as long as they are Denver Public Schools students.
+The phone and video consultations are available to any new or existing patients, regardless of insurance, as long as they are Denver Public Schools students.
 Walk-in or in-person visits are no longer available.
 To make a telehealth appointment call 303-602-8958.
 Help is available in English and Spanish and other languages.

 Medical and mental health providers and enrollment specialists from Denver Health's school-based health centers are available by phone from 7:30 a.m. – 4 p.m.
 Monday – Friday to help students and parents with: